Majdal Shams: Economy

 The town is surrounded by apple and cherry orchards.
 Villagers sold their apples to Syria despite the closed border.
 However, the Syrian civil war has halted this trade, forcing local growers to sell their apples in Israel, where they struggle to compete with market prices.
 As a result, some farmers have diversified their crops, planting vegetables such as tomatoes, eggplants, okra, and black-eyed peas.

 Local tourism is another major source of income.
 Tourists often visit the village to experience its unique cultural and gastronomic offerings.
 The scenic landscape, characterized by rows of apple and cherry trees interspersed with vegetable plots, provides a picturesque backdrop for agritourism.
 Visitors can explore the orchards, participate in fruit picking, and enjoy the local produce.

 The town is home to several non-governmental organizations, including Golan for the Development of the Arab Villages, and Al-Marsad: Arab Human Rights Center in Golan Heights.

+Transportation

+The Golan Regional Council operates three buses per day from Majdal Shams to the Israeli city of Kiryat Shmona.
+The bus line begins at El Rom, and also stops at Buq'ata, Mas'ade, and Neve Ativ.
+The bus ride to Kiryat Shmona takes approximately 25 minutes.
+Majdal Shams is located along Highway 98, a major road running through the Golan Heights.

 Attractions

 One kilometer east of the town center is Shouting Hill, where residents used to line up with bullhorns to make small-talk with relatives on the Syrian controlled side before the advent of cellphones.